 Mezi Australia | 1/9 Hall St | Bondi Beach NSW 2026

-Please check if these restaurants are still operating when you are traveling to Bondi.
+Please check if these restaurants are still operating when you are travelling to Bondi.
 They change very often, so I don’t want you to be disappointed when they are permanently closed.
 These are some restaurants that I tried on a trip in December 2018.

 Bondi Hardware | 39 Hall St | Bondi Beach NSW 2026